 Unfortunately, there aren’t any exact reasons as to why the blue light of death is caused in PS4 system.
 However, some people believe the PS4 blinking blue light of death could be caused by issues with the PS4 internal hard drive, a faulty PS4 power cord or power supply, a defective PS4 graphics card, general software issues, or incompatible televisions.

-Be sure to check your screen and check whether or not there is anything on it.
+On the other hand, be sure to check your screen and check whether or not there is anything on it.
 If you see nothing on your screen or a notification that tells you there’s no signal, you’re in trouble.

-Fixing the PS4 Blue Light of Death
+Fixing the PS4 Blue Light of Death (BLOD)

 You can try to repair your PS4 on your own, but sometimes your device might need a professional repair service.
 So, let’s try every possible way to fix this issue before deciding to take the PS4 to a technician.

 1. Completely Turn Off the PS4

 The first thing you have to try is to completely disconnect the PS4 from the electrical power then wait a few minutes before turning it on.
 Here you have to unplug the PS4 power cord from the power outlet and leave it like this 3-5 minutes until you plug it back into it.

 To learn how to turn on/off the PS4, please view this section from the official PlayStation®4 User’s Guide.